kubernetes/website/content/en/blog/_posts/bring-your-ideas-to-world-with-kubectl-plugins.md

 When it comes to implementation, you'll find that `kubectl` is an ingenious and complex piece of engineering.
-It might take a long time to get used to processes and style of the codebase to get done what you want to achieve.
+It might take a long time to get used to the processes and style of the codebase to get done what you want to achieve.
 Next comes the review process which may go through several rounds until it meets all the requirements of the Kubernetes maintainers -- after all, they need to take over ownership of this feature and maintain it from the day it's merged.